wallyhealth/policies/source/sections/04-risk_management_policy.md

    4. Ensure compliance by all workforce members.
 4. Any risk remaining (residual) after other risk controls have been applied, requires sign off by the senior management and Wally's Security Officer.
 5. All Wally workforce members are expected to fully cooperate with all persons charged with doing risk management work, including contractors and audit personnel.
 Any workforce member that violates this policy will be subject to disciplinary action based on the severity of the violation, as outlined in the Wally Roles Policy.
-6. The implementation, execution, and maintenance of the information security risk analysis and risk management process is the responsibility of Wally's Security Officer (or other designated employee), and the identified Risk Management Team.
+6. The implementation, execution, and maintenance of the information security risk analysis and risk management process is the responsibility of Wally's Security Officer (or other designated employee).
 7. All risk management efforts, including decisions made on what controls to put in place as well as those to not put into place, are documented and the documentation is maintained for six years.
 8. The details of the Risk Management Process, including risk assessment, discovery, and mitigation, are outlined in detail below.
   1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating a ticket in the QMS.